sio/potyarkin.com/content/posts/20200124-no-docker-for-selfhosted.md

   a vulnerability into the resulting container, simple incompetence of any of the parties involved may be just enough.

+This is why containerizing any workload comes with a significant extra cost of designing and automating security maintenance procedures.
+It is easy to skip this step when you're a hobbyist - but that's just burying your head in the sand and waiting for some script kiddie or botnet to hijack your network.

+Here is a rough overview of the required overhead:

+- You need to run only containers that are based on the images you've built yourself.
+This is the only way you can ensure swift rebuilding in case one of the base images provides a security update.
+This step may include running your own image registry and build service.
+- You need to audit every Dockerfile you intend to build.
+This can only be done manually.
+And you need to check all the base images in the chain up to either a `FROM scratch` stanza or to a base image from trusted list.
+- You need to maintain a list of trusted base images that come from vendors with good reputation in regards to handling security issues.
+- You need to blacklist any image that does not come either from a trusted list or from a Dockerfile you've audited yourself.
+- You need to setup automated image rebuilds and container rollouts:
+    a) on schedule
+    b) on any update in the base image dependency chain
+- You need to setup automated vulnerability monitoring for the images you're running.
+This will require a lot more effort than subscribing to RSS feed of your distro security announcements - as it would've been the case with containerless deployment.

+Add that on top of usual container orchestration chores - and bare metal suddenly becomes attractive.
 Docker and Kubernetes are great tools that solve real world problems but using them in a secure manner requires continuous dedicated effort.
-For enterprise deployments the benefits of containerization usually outweight the extra maintenace cost, but for hobbyist use I'm not so sure.
+For enterprise deployments the benefits of containerization usually outweigh the extra maintenance cost, but for hobbyist use I'm not so sure.